Vierbeuter/wp-plugin-core/README.md

 # WP Plugin Core

+*// WORK IN PROGRESS, I RECOMMEND YOU TO WAIT UNTIL A RELEASE IS PUBLISHED*

 ## What's this?

 The **WP Plugin Core** library provides base classes for developing WordPress plugins.
 It enables you to easily build your stuff in a object-oriented way.